davelosert/fp-with-ramda/readme.md

 ### Currying
 Currying is the process of applying the arguments of a function in several function calls instead of all at once.
 The functions logic only gets executed as soon as ALL arguments where applied.
-This is best explaiend by example:
+This is best explained by example:

 ```